fitwp/fitwp.github.io/docs/them.md

 One of the best feature of TheM is mega menu.
 The mega menu allows you to display custom content in the menu, not only links.
 You can choose to display custom text or post list in the menu.

 In order to use mega menu, you need to use the WordPress Dashboard, not the Customizer.
-Go to **Appearannce > Menus** and follow the steps below:
+Go to *Appearannce → Menus* and follow the steps below:

 Click on a top-level menu item to edit it, you will see an checkbox for **Enable mega menu?** This option allows you to display its submenu items in a mega menu: